-Last week I decided to fluff up the pillows on my sofa’s and vacuum out under the cushions.
+Last week I decided to fluff up the pillows on my sofa and vacuum out under the cushions.
 There is a particular place on my sofa in the living room and in the downstairs theatre room where my son likes to sit.
 Pulling up the cushions I found almost $4 in change in one sofa and $2 in the other.
 Considering I only vacuum under the seats once a month, I thought this was a pretty good return.
 A great source of passive income.
-That got me to thinking about other ways to find small dollar amounts.
+That got me thinking about other ways to find small-dollar amounts.

 I’ve decided to create a yearlong challenge for myself and my son with a reward at the end.
 We are getting three large containers each and will earmark them for deposits for money we would have normally spent but keep instead.
-For instance, instead of going to the coffee shop we will take what we would have spent and deposit it into the eating out containers.
+For instance, instead of going to the coffee shop, we will take what we would have spent and deposited it into the eating-out containers.
 Other things we are looking at are automatically renewing subscriptions.
 Do we still need or use them?
 If not, we will cancel and put those dollars in our entertainment containers.
 What about eating out and going to the movies or other events?
 Since COVID very little if not any of these has been pursued.
 So, into the container goes what we would normally have spent on these activities every day or week.
-Also, we are looking around our home to declutter and donate to charities, sell on line or recycle.
+Also, we are looking around our home to declutter and donate to charities, sell online or recycle.
 Potential tax write-offs.

 We are also planning our annual Home Spring cleaning outside.
 Instead of hiring someone else to do our gardening, gutter cleaning, window cleaning, we have decided to do it ourselves.
 After being in the house for the last 8 months and coming off of winter, spending time outside will be so welcomed.
 What we would have spent now goes into the household savings container.